c10342/lin-view-ui/docs/markdown/en-US/components/limit-textarea.md

 };
 </script>

-# LimitTextarea 限制输入域
+# LimitTextarea

 ---

 ## Basic usage

-LimitTextarea 可以控制用户输入的字符数，`placeholder` 指定初始输入的提示文案
+Limittextarea can control the number of characters entered by the user, and `placeholder` specifies the prompt text for initial input

 <div class="demo-block">
-<lin-limit-textarea v-model="value1" :maxLen="10" placeholder="最多输入10个字符"></lin-limit-textarea>
+<lin-limit-textarea v-model="value1" :maxLen="10" placeholder="Enter up to 10 characters"></lin-limit-textarea>
 </div>

 ::: demo